Mechanical Failure Analysis Storytelling

 a.
 Macroscopic examinations of all fracture surfaces and identify any anomalies while noting all observations (lower magnifications).
 Typically from this type of examination, we get an overview of what type of failure occurred and see what the rest of the parts look like.
 E.g.Visual descriptors.

 b.
 Fractographic examination of all fracture surfaces for more in-depth examination (higher magnifications).
 This helps to clarify what macroscopy can’t tell us.
 We scan surfaces by SEM to further determine the type of failure and note any microscopic anomalies as well.
 If there are contaminants on either the surface or clearly seen within the fracture, we can run a chemical ID by EDS as well.

 c.
 Hardness testing of the surface or cross-section core.
-A quick method to determining material flaw (wrong material), insufficient processing (improper tempering or lack of homogeneity), or get an idea of the material strength.
+A quick method to determine material flaws (wrong material), insufficient processing (improper tempering or lack of homogeneity), or get an idea of the material strength.

-As a third party testing laboratory, Element approaches mechanical failure analyses un-biased.
+As a third-party testing laboratory, Element approaches mechanical failure analyses unbiasedly.
 The success of a failure analysis depends largely on the build-up of the plot; however with insufficient plot development, only the ending – the failure of the fastener - is known for sure.

 To learn more about mechanical failure analysis, or if you have any questions, contact our team today.